-- 1. In the absence of any rule directly affecting an element of an action situation, the relevant rule in place can be described by a default rule. - 2.
-When all rules are in their default, the attributes of the physical world generate all aspects of the structure of the action situation.
-This is the Hobbesian "state of pattre" - 3.
+- 2. When all rules are in their default, the attributes of the physical world generate all aspects of the structure of the action situation.
+This is the Hobbesian "state of nature". - 3.
 Rules operate together with the attributes of a physical world to create a structure